Struggling with sneezes, sniffles, and itchy eyes? Help has arrived!

 Wear Your Shades

-Research shows that wearing protective eyewear can fight your allergies by blocking out pollen along with UV rays.
+Your beach days may be dwindling, but don’t pack away those sunglasses just yet.
+Research shows that wearing protective eyewear can fight your fall allergies by blocking out pollen along with UV rays.
 One study found that seasonal allergy sufferers who wore sunglasses required less antihistamine medicine and noted fewer eye sensitivities.

 Medicate Ahead of Time

 Don’t wait for a sneezing fit to deal with your symptoms.
 It takes time for your body to absorb medication.
 Take your 24-hour allergy tablet before bed, so that the medicine kicks in by morning when your hay fever symptoms are at their worst.